Workshop

 - generalized symmetries and higher categorical structures

-- defects dynamics
+- defect dynamics

 - phases of gauge theories